DRG-Modding/docs/README.md

-# Deep Rock Galactic Modding Docs and Guides
+# Deep Rock Galactic Modding Handbook

 A collection of Deep Rock Galactic modding documentation and guides.